adosia/Heidrun/README.md

 ### Local Installation

-1. Clone the repo with: `git clone git@github.com:adosia/Heidrun.git`
+1. Clone the repo with: `git clone git@github.com:adosia/Heidrun.git && cd Heidrun`
+2. Generate new self-signed ssl certificates with: `make self-signed-ssl`
-2. Build & run the app with: `cd Heidrun && make build`
+3. Build & run the app with: `make build`
-3. Create admin account with `make admin-account` and login at http://localhost:8006/login
+4. Make a new admin account with: `make admin-account`
+5. Visit https://localhost:8006 to access the application

 ### Available `make` Commands